PashokKalashnikov/High-School/README.md

 # High-School

 Small high project that was done at high school.
 Three simple games are present: shooting gallery, snake, and gum puzzle.
-Players can store their statistics after completion of each game.
+Players can store their score after completion of each game.